 Early in 2019 Canada’s Immigration Minister’s made a statement in the media, “anyone deemed rehabilitated for an impaired driving offence outside Canada before December 18, 2018…” “…would not need to reapply for relief to overcome inadmissibility due to that same offence.”

 Deemed rehabilitation was grandfathered in for any foreign national convicted of a DUI prior to December 18, 2018.
 It should be noted that this is simply a policy and not a legal change.
 Policies are subject to change as the administration deems fit.
 This means a change in government could potentially mean a change in this policy.

 How Long Do You Have to Wait to Go to Canada After A DUI?

-Right now, with no other criminal charges, the waiting period for anyone with a DUI conviction prior to December 18th, 2018 is 5 years after their full sentencing requirements are completed.
+Right now, with no other criminal charges, the waiting period for anyone with a DUI conviction prior to December 18th, 2018 is 5 years with an application and 10 years without a formal application.
+The waiting period begins after their full sentencing requirements are completed.
 Any additional criminal charges will require the application for “criminal rehabilitation” be made.